St Bartholomew-the-Great: Organ

 St Bartholomew the Great had an organ installed by John Knopple in 1715, superseded by an organ in 1731 by Richard Bridge.
 In 1886, this was replaced by the organ from St Stephen Walbrook re-installed by William Hill.
 Modifications were made in 1931 by Henry Speechly & Son, in 1957 by N.P.
 Mander and in 1982–83 by the firm of Peter Wells.
-Specifications of this organ are detailed on the National Pipe Organ Register. but it is considered unplayable.
+Specifications of this organ are detailed on the National Pipe Organ Register, but it is considered unplayable.
 The church is currently using a Viscount digital organ for services, pending the commissioning of a new instrument.

+A new purpose-built pipe organ was commissioned in March 2025 from Eule Orgelbau (organ works), Bautzen, Saxony, Germany.
+Construction will begin in May 2026, delivery is planned for June 2027 and inauguration scheduled for March 2028.
+This programme is subject to ongoing fund-raising and donations are, in 2026, still needed.

 Choirs

 Unusually for a parish church, the Priory Church Choir comprises professional singers, directed by Rupert Gough.
 A choir of amateur singers, the Rahere Singers, sing for some services.